FernandoArandaRomero/Aranda_Portfolio_OrbitFab/README.md

 ## Introduction

 Welcome to the supporting repository for my Astroscale satellite systems engineer job application portfolio.
-This repository is intended to provide the reports of the projects mentioned in my portfolio document.
-It serves as an extension to the main portfolio, offering a more comprehensive view of my work and achievements.
+This repository intends to provide the projects' reports mentioned in my portfolio document.
+It extends the main portfolio, offering a more comprehensive view of my work and achievements.

 ## Repository Overview